Call for sessions

 CALL FOR SESSIONS – GUIDELINES

-• The deadline to submit session proposals is Sunday 12 November 2023 at 23h59 CET.
+The deadline to submit session proposals is 12 November 2025 at 24h00 CET

-• The World Cancer Congress Programme Committee will review the submitted proposals to ensure they address an international audience, echo UICC's purpose and the six themes.
+• The World Cancer Congress 2026 Programme Committee will review the proposals to ensure they address an international audience, and are aligned with UICC's mission and the six programme themes.

-• The WCC Preliminary Programme 2024, including presentation titles and speakers’ names, will be released online on the Congress website as of 1 February 2024.
+• The WCC 2026 Preliminary Programme, including presentations' titles and speakers’ names, will be released online on the Congress website as of Tuesday 15 February 2022.

 • All session proposals should be submitted in English only through the online system.
 Incomplete proposals will not be reviewed.

-• A ‘Session organiser’ should coordinate the session, liaising with UICC and the speakers.
+• A ‘Session lead' should coordinate the session, liaising with UICC and the speakers.

 • All session proposals should come under 60 minutes.